 18 Tips for an Amazing Thanksgiving on a Budget

 Thanksgiving is a time for reflection, appreciating family, and wondering how you will possibly afford the wonderful holiday meal you’re planning.
-This year it is also a time to wonder how your usual traditions will adapt to the age of COVID.
+This year is also a time to wonder how your usual traditions will adapt to the age of COVID.

 Regardless of how you are spending Thanksgiving this year, any celebratory recipes or plans may come with a cost that exceeds your regular budget.
-Read on for tips to turn your Thanksgiving into a Thanksaving!
+Read on for tips on how to turn your Thanksgiving into a Thanksaving!